In this section

 Hypoplastic left heart syndrome - Treatment

-Specific treatment for hypoplastic left heart syndrome will be determined by your child's physician based on:
+Specific hypoplastic left heart syndrome treatment will be determined by your child's physician based on:

 - Your child's age, overall health, and medical history

 - Extent of the disease